BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 The most likely cause for this is overflow in swap memory.

-Especially if you have a Pi 3 or 4, you may see improvements when disabling swap memory altogether:
+Especially if you have a Pi >=3, you may see improvements when disabling swap memory altogether:

 ```sh
 sudo dphys-swapfile swapoff